Kristofer-C/EXAFS-deglitching/README.md

 - The hyperparameters for training and the current set of default glitch detection parameters have all been (possibly over-) tuned to work best for the limited set of real world testing data I had access to.
 This may have resulted in overfitting and results may be worse for different datasets.
 More testing will be done on more data as soon as possible.

+- Effect of high noise: High noise can give false positives.
+This can be remedied by training with higher noise, but sacrifices some prediction accuracy for signals with low noise.
+I will work on this problem.

 # 2. LSTM_on_mu.py